aetperf/aetperf.github.io/_posts/2019-05-06-GPU-Analytics-Ep-2,-Load-some-data-from-OmniSci-into-a-GPU-dataframe.md

 ```
     cudf.dataframe.dataframe.DataFrame

-Data are correctly loaded from the OmniSci DB to the cuDF!
+The data is correctly loaded from the OmniSci DB to the cuDF GPU dataframe!

 In the next episode, we are going to look at row-wise user defined functions, both on cuDF and Pandas dataframes.